opersys/bbb-platform_manifest/README.md

 scripts/write-sdcard-beagleboneblack.sh $(DEVICE_NAME)
 ```

+This should be enough for your BeagleBone Black to boot Android.

 ## Using the eMMC storage

-We're still working on getting Android to boot from the eMMC storage.
+eMMC support in progress